-What size clothes is my baby?
+What clothing size is my baby?

 The following measurements will help you determine your child's clothing size:

-Preemie and the right size of clothes
+Premature babies and the right clothing size

 - Temperature regulation: Premature babies often have difficulty regulating their body temperature.
-Clothing that is too large can cause the baby to lose too much heat because the clothing is not tight enough to trap body heat.
+Clothing that is too big can cause the baby to lose too much heat because the clothing is not tight enough to trap body heat.

 The right hat size

-Please note that it is recommended to repeat the measurement several times to ensure you have measured correctly.
+Please note that it is recommended to repeat the measurement several times to ensure that you have measured correctly.

 Do you know a method that we haven't considered yet?
 Tell us in the comments.